England, My England and Other Stories

 England, My England is a collection of short stories by D. H. Lawrence.
 Individual items were originally written between 1913 and 1921, many of them against the background of World War I. Most of these versions were placed in magazines or periodicals.
 Ten were later selected and extensively revised by Lawrence for the England, My England volume.
-This was published on 24 October 1922 by Thomas Seltzer in the US.
-The first UK edition was published by Martin Secker in 1924.
+This was published on 24 October 1922 by Thomas Seltzer in the United States.
+The first United Kingdom edition was published by Martin Secker in 1924.

 Stories

 The stories included in the collection are: